 Passage 1

-Designed in mind with two central frameworks, the Cardinal Health Investigative Model (CHIM) deals with that of Six Sigma problem solving and writing-as-process.
-As a management system, it is well known that Six Sigma is understood as a problem-solving activity that allows you to use statistical analysis in order to identify the root factors that decrease error while increasing predictable results.
-Writing-as-process, as a writing system, was regarded as that of a meaning-making activity, a psychodynamic process that varies according to time, purpose, and which includes audience analysis.
-Thus, the essence of the Six Sigma problem-solving method (to define, measure, analyze, improve, and to control) and that of the writing-as-process method (to discover, draft, evaluate, revise, and to submit) was viewed as congruent.
-The combination of frameworks allowed critical thinking to be seen as unified activity and, thus, the partners would be able to avoid the content/skills dichotomy that reduces writing all too often as a mere set of skills which may be appended to the problem-solving method.
-This design stage, which lasted five months, was the most critical stage of the project.
-In other words, at the end of those five months, writing was seen as a vehicle of critical thought, a system that would allow us to refine, reflect, and to record their root cause analyses.
+The Cardinal Health Investigative Model (CHIM) deals with the two central frameworks of Six Sigma problem solving and of writing-as-process.
+As a management system, it is well known that Six Sigma is a problem-solving activity that allows you to use statistical analysis to identify the root factors that enhance accuracy while increasing predictable results.
+Writing-as-process, as a writing system, is a meaning-making activity, a psychodynamic process that varies according to time and purpose, and which includes audience analysis.
+In essence, the Six Sigma problem-solving method (to define, to measure, to analyze, to improve, and to control) and the writing-as-process method (to discover, to draft, to evaluate, to revise, and to submit) is viewed as congruent.
+The combination of frameworks allows critical thinking to be seen by users as unified activity.
+Thus, you avoid the content/skills dichotomy that reduces writing to a mere set of skills which may be appended to the problem-solving method.
+The design stage, which lasted five months, was the most critical stage of the project.
+At the end of this stage, writing was seen as a vehicle of critical thought, a system that would allow us to refine, to reflect, and to record its root cause analyses.